artsandmetaphysics/goodlifeodyssey/_documents/hesiod.md

 <p>And first possessed deep-ridged Olympus.</p>
 <br>
 <p>Tell me these things, Olympian Muses,</p>
-<p>From the beginning, and tell which of them came first.</p>
+<p>From the beginning, and tell which of them came first.
+(Th.
+23–35, 103–25)</p>
-<cite>— The Theogony, 23–35, 103–115</cite>
 </blockquote>

-Hesiod then proceeds to tell the story of how the gods came about, _The Theogony_.
+Hesiod then proceeds to tell the story of how the gods came about, *The Theogony*.

 _The Theogony_ tells of great events at the beginning of the world, which Hesiod could not know about except through the Muses.
 Is Hesiod simply re-telling the stories that were passed down to him, or is he creating new stories which he beliefs are true?
 I think the latter.